 — Mark Lowcock (@UNReliefChief) February 10, 2020

-FAO launched a $76 million appeal for donations to deal with the pests through surveillance and controls, mostly aerial pesticide spraying.
-Only $20 million has been pledged so far, and half of that was released by Lowcock from an emergency fund.
+FAO launched a US$76 million appeal for donations to deal with the pests through surveillance and controls, mostly aerial pesticide spraying.
+Only US$20 million has been pledged so far, and half of that was released by Lowcock from an emergency fund.

 Lowcock, a U.N. undersecretary-general for humanitarian affairs and emergency relief coordinator, said he hoped the emergency money would inspire other donors to contribute and prevent having to spend an even greater amount later on if the problem were to continue unchecked.

 “Unless we get a grip on this in the next two or three or four weeks, we’re worried we’re going to have a really, really serious problem,” he said.

 Kenya has not experienced a locust swarm this destructive for 70 years, while Ethiopia and Somalia have not seen one this bad for 25 years.
 Experts say climate change in the region can be expected to bring more such heavy rains that are favorable to breeding.

 “More cyclones in the Indian Ocean and the kind of weather patterns we’ve seen” have been making locust swarms more likely, said Lowcock, adding, “So this is another dimension of the climate emergency.”